 About Us

-Greasewood grows in the saline soils whereas native grasses flourish on the less saline soils.
-Wildlife species include waterfowl, pronghorn, and prairie dogs.
-Many other small mammals exist along with horned lizards (often referred to as horned toads), and rattlesnakes.
-The Refuge is open to hunting of migratory game birds, upland game birds, and big game as well as hiking and wildlife observation.
+Greasewood grows in the saline soils whereas native grasses flourish in less saline areas.
+Many small mammals exist within the Refuge and WPA, along with horned lizards (often referred to as horned toads), and rattlesnakes.
+These shortgrass prairie habitat species all complement each other.

 Our Mission